Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

 testder(para)
 ```

-## Destructuring return types
+## Destructuring Return Types

-There might a case where one needs to destructure the return types which can be done using the below example:
+There might be a case where you need to destructure the return types.
+You do this as follows:

 ```typescript
 function print(): [number, string] {